kahlil/gulp-scaffold/README.md

 });
 ```

-Or anything you want, really.
+or anything you want, really.
+Roll your own and send a PR.
+Would be cool to collect the templates and Gulpfile patterns here.

 ## License